 Having a fast GPU is a very important aspect when one begins to learn deep learning as this allows for rapid gain in practical experience which is key to building the expertise with which you will be able to apply deep learning to new problems.
 Without this rapid feedback, it just takes too much time to learn from one’s mistakes and it can be discouraging and frustrating to go on with deep learning.
 With GPUs, I quickly learned how to apply deep learning on a range of Kaggle competitions and I managed to earn second place in the Partly Sunny with a Chance of Hashtags Kaggle competition using a deep learning approach, where it was the task to predict weather ratings for a given tweet.
 In the competition, I used a rather large two layered deep neural network with rectified linear units and dropout for regularization and this deep net fitted barely into my 6GB GPU memory.
 The GTX Titan GPUs that powered me in the competition were a main factor of me reaching 2nd place in the competition.

-The user experience of using parallelization techniques in the most popular frameworks is also pretty good now compared to three years ago.
-Their algorithms are rather naive and will not scale to GPU clusters, but they deliver good performance for up to 4 GPUs.
-For convolution, you can expect a speedup of 1.9x/2.8x/3.5x for 2/3/4 GPUs; for recurrent networks, the sequence length is the most important parameters and for common NLP problems one can expect similar or slightly worse speedups then convolutional networks.
-Fully connect networks usually have poor performance for data parallelism and more advanced algorithms are necessary to accelerate these parts of the network.
+Modern libraries like TensorFlow and PyTorch are great for parallelizing recurrent and convolutional networks, and for convolution, you can expect a speedup of about 1.9x/2.8x/3.5x for 2/3/4 GPUs.
+For recurrent networks, the sequence length is the most important parameter and for common NLP problems, one can expect similar or slightly worse speedups compared to convolutional networks.
+Fully connect networks, including transformers, however, usually have poor performance for data parallelism and more advanced algorithms are necessary to accelerate these parts of the network.
+If you run transformers on multiple GPUs, you should try running it on 1 GPU and see if it is faster or not.

 Using Multiple GPUs Without Parallelism

 Another advantage of using multiple GPUs, even if you do not parallelize algorithms, is that you can run multiple algorithms or experiments separately on each GPU.
-You gain no speedups, but you get more information about your performance by using different algorithms or parameters at once.
-This is highly useful if your main goal is to gain deep learning experience as quickly as possible and also it is very useful for researchers, who want try multiple versions of a new algorithm at the same time.
+Efficient hyperparameter search is the most common use of multiple GPUs.
+You gain no speedups, but you get faster information about the performance of different hyperparameter settings or different network architecture.
+This is also very useful for novices, as you can quickly gain insights and experience into how you can train a unfamiliar deep learning architecture.

-NVIDIA vs AMD vs Intel vs Google vs Amazon
+Your Options: NVIDIA vs AMD vs Intel vs Google vs Amazon vs Microsoft vs Fancy Startup

 NVIDIA: The Leader

 NVIDIA’s standard libraries made it very easy to establish the first deep learning libraries in CUDA, while there were no such powerful standard libraries for AMD’s OpenCL.
 This early advantage combined with strong community support from NVIDIA increased the size of the CUDA community rapidly.
 This means if you use NVIDIA GPUs you will easily find support if something goes wrong, you will find support and advice if you do program CUDA yourself, and you will find that most deep learning libraries have the best support for NVIDIA GPUs.
-This is a very strong point for NVIDIA GPUs.
+In the last months, NVIDIA poured even more resources into software still.
+For example, the Apex library offers support to stabilize 16-bit gradients in PyTorch and also includes fused fast optimizers like FusedAdam.
+Overall, software is a very strong point for NVIDIA GPUs.

 On the other hand, NVIDIA has now a policy that the use of CUDA in data centers is only allowed for Tesla GPUs and not GTX or RTX cards.
 It is not clear what is meant by “data centers” but this means that organizations and universities are often forced to buy the expensive and cost-inefficient Tesla GPUs due to fear of legal issues.
 However, Tesla cards have no real advantage over GTX and RTX cards and cost up to 10 times as much.